tanfwong/rfsoc_notes/_sources/ch3/dataflow.md

     DSP kernel.
 It has an input FIFO `in` and two output FIFOs `out1` and `out2`.
 Connections of these I/O FIFOs are specified using the Vitis tools.
-For example, we may connect the input FIFO `in` to the ADC on the class Vitis platform described in {numref}`sec:class_platform`.
+For example, we may connect the input FIFO `in` to the ADC activated in the class Vitis platform described in {numref}`sec:class_platform`.